Tax haven: Base erosion and profit shifting

 The largest BEPS tools are the ones that use intellectual property (IP) accounting to shift profits between jurisdictions.
 The concept of a corporation charging its costs from one jurisdiction against its profits in another jurisdiction (i.e. transfer pricing) is well understood and accepted.
 However, IP enables a corporation to "revalue" its costs dramatically.
 For example, a major piece of software might have cost US$1 billion to develop in salaries and overheads.
 IP accounting enables the legal ownership of the software to be relocated to a tax haven where it can be revalued to being worth US$100 billion, which becomes the new price at which it is charged out against global profits.
 This creates a shifting of all global profits back to the tax haven.
 IP has been described as "the leading corporate tax avoidance vehicle".

 Corporate tax haven

+Traditional OFCs, such as Cayman, BVI, Guernsey or Jersey are clear about their corporate tax neutrality.
+Because of this, they tend not to sign full bilateral tax treaties with other higher-tax jurisdictions.
+Instead, the receipts from investment structures in those jurisdictions are subject to full withholding tax set by the relevant onshore jurisdiction.
+The British Overseas Territories and Crown Dependencies all provide full tax transparency and automatic tax reporting to onshore tax authorities via CRS, FACTA.